stolar-xyz/to-do-list-react/README.md

 - delete tasks with one click
 - download sample tasks

+tasks will be saved in your localStorage, so don't worry, they won't disappear!

 For me, the main role in this project was to practice using the **React & create-react-app** environment and the libraries used there.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).